 Using Tug Toys as Rewards

 Using tug toys as rewards is another smart move.
-Puppies love to chew and tug, so using this to your advantage can work well.6 Reward them with a tug toy when they walk well on the leash.
-This gives them a healthy outlet for their energy and reinforces good behavior.
+Puppies love to chew and tug, so using this to your advantage can work well.
+Reward them with a tug toy when they walk well on the leash.
+This gives them a healthy outlet for their energy and reinforces good behaviour.

 Proper Leash Handling Techniques